yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Configuration

 Other changes should be made to `/config/yggdrasil.tun0.conf` by hand.
-To make effective, restart Yggdrasil (replacing `tunX` with your chosen TUN adapter):
+To make effective, restart Yggdrasil:
 ```
 restart yggdrasil tun0
 ```